 The agency also recommended that automakers take a more active role in limiting electronic distractions.

 There’s no doubt that distracted driving is one of the biggest safety problems of our time.
 Last year alone, more than 3,500 people lost their lives due to driver distraction.
-At least 1 out of every 10 traffic deaths involves distraction – likely more, according to the NHTSA, which beliefs many distracted driving accidents go unreported.
+At least 1 out of every 10 traffic deaths involves distraction – likely more, according to the NHTSA, which believes many distracted driving accidents go unreported.

 While we can all agree that distracted driving is a significant danger, determining the best way to prevent it is less clear-cut.
 Several trade groups in the electronics industry oppose the NHTSA’s recommendations, saying they go too far in requiring developers to include features that could stifle innovation.
 On the other hand, the National Transportation Safety Board – the federal agency responsible for investigating and reporting accident data – recommends an all-out ban on cellphone and tablet use behind the wheel.